invitecomm/opendocs/docs/index.rst

 .. warning::
     The **primary audience** for this documentation are **Staff Members** of INVITE Communications.
-    You are **welcome** to view the materials found here.
+    You are **welcome** to view the materials found here, and hope you find these materials useful.

-    *We try to be transperent in how we do business, and hope you find these materials useful.*
+    *We try to be transperent in how we do business.
+But you may find some pieces of the puzzle missing.*
+    Don't expect to find **private data** here.

 Welcome to Read the Docs Template's documentation!